Biomarkers, targeted and immunotherapies for , ovarian and primary peritoneal cancer

 - Tests can be done to look for or gene mutations in the tumor.
 Women who test positive for a or mutation in their tumor may benefit from a type of therapy known as a .
 A tumor test positive for a or mutation in one of two situations:,

-- when women who have an inherited mutation in or develop ovarian cancer, their tumor is very likely to display the same mutation.
+- when women who have an in or develop ovarian cancer, their tumor is very likely to display the same mutation.

-- women who test negative for an inherited mutation in or may still develop an acquired mutation in their tumor.
+- women who test negative for an in or may still develop an acquired mutation in their tumor.
 Women with a mutation in their tumor may also respond well to treatment.

 - A tumor test for a marker called () can help women with advanced ovarian cancer learn if they may benefit from with a .